 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-I can’t imagine that anyone doesn’t know that cigarette smoking is one of the deadliest habits, associated with cardiovascular disease, respiratory dysfunction, cancer, and more.
-I recently read that the side effects of smoking e-cigarettes are just as bad.
-Case in point: In 2014, a group of Saudi researchers analyzed 28 published studies relating to electronic cigarettes and their hazards.
-Through their analysis, they learned that e-cigarette use is associated with adverse health effects, including “headache, chest pain, nausea, and cough, and major adverse events, such as hospitalizations for pneumonia, congestive heart failure, seizure, rapid heart rate, and burns related to routine use.
+A big selling point of e-cigs is their so-called “safety” relative to old-school cigarettes and cigars.
+While it’s true that e-cigs do protect you from exposure to the tobacco toxins linked with cardiovascular disease, respiratory dysfunction, cancer, and more, they’re not exactly good for you, either.
+Case in point: In 2014, a group of Saudi researchers analyzed 28 published studies relating to the health dangers of vaping with e-cigarettes.
+Through their analysis, they learned that e-cig use is associated with adverse health effects, including “headache, chest pain, nausea, and cough, and major adverse events, such as hospitalizations for pneumonia, congestive heart failure, seizure, rapid heart rate, and burns related to routine use.
 Case reports of lung disease attributable to the use of e-cigarettes have also been published.”

 Speaking of cancer: While e-cigarettes don’t contain tobacco, they do contain nicotine, with varying concentrations of the drug per puff and per cartridge.
 Nicotine carries huge health risks.

-For one thing, it’s damaging to your heart.
+For one thing, it’s dangerous for your heart.
 It causes blood platelets to stick together, contributing to plaque formation and increasing the risk of a blood clot to the heart.
 Nicotine also constricts blood vessels, making it harder for your heart to do its job, therefore raising risk of elevated blood pressure.

 Worth mentioning too, is that in 2009, the FDA issued one of the first reports on e-cigarettes.
 It identified the carcinogens and toxic chemicals found in them – including diethylene glycol, a harmful ingredient in antifreeze.
 The report noted, too, that the many flavoring agents offered in e-cigarettes contain chemicals that can cause respiratory disease.